jv-kune-kune/PiglioTech-General/.github/Spotless_and__Checkstyle_Workflow.md

 ## Task Workflow

 ### 1. Run Style Check Report and Open the File
-To generate a Checkstyle report and open it for review in one step:
+Generate a Checkstyle report and open it for review:
 ```bash
 mvn checkstyle:checkstyle && open target/checkstyle-result.xml
 ```

-If you prefer an HTML report for easier review:
+For an HTML report (more readable):
 ```bash
 mvn site && open target/site/checkstyle.html
 ```